The Big Picture

 For in-person learning, we recommend having at least 2:1 devices.
 Students do not need to have access to devices outside the classroom.
 For distance/hybrid learning, we recommend that every student have their own device.

 Desmos Classes is fully integrated with Google Classroom, but many of our schools use other LMS systems with success.
-If there is a specific LMS that your school or district uses, please let us know!
+Google and Apple are currently available for SSO options.
+If there is a specific LMS or SSO provider that your school or district uses, please let us know!

 There are resources to support everyone’s needs and interests in each unit.

 In the Desmos Math Curriculum Guide, you will find information about the structure of the curriculum and the resources available, as well as wisdom from teachers about how they make the most of the curriculum in their classrooms.